luiswirth/bsc-thesis/src/matter/mesh.typ

   }
 }
 ```
-In provides unique identification of the simplicies
+Crucially, it provides unique identification for each simplex through a
-through a global numbering.
-This is a bijective mapping between the simplex index
+global numbering scheme within that dimension.
+This establishes a bijective
+mapping between an integer index (`KSimplexIdx`) and the abstract simplex
-and the abstract simplex itself.
-This represented through this `IndexSet` data structure
+itself.
+This functionality is achieved using the `IndexSet` data structure
-from the `index-map` crate.
-It has the typical `Vec` functionality for retrieving
-a `Simplex` from it's `SimplexIdx`, but it also supports the reverse direction (through hashing)
-of retrieving the index from the `Simplex` itself.
+from the `indexmap` crate. `IndexSet` maintains insertion order, allowing
+efficient retrieval of a `Simplex` given its index (similar to `Vec`), while
+also using hashing internally to support the reverse lookup: retrieving the
+index corresponding to a given `Simplex` instance.
 ```rust
 pub fn simplex_by_kidx(&self, idx: KSimplexIdx) -> &Simplex {
   self.simplicies.get_index(idx).unwrap()